-10 Shrubs You’ll Regret Planting
+11 Shrubs You’ll Regret Planting

 Some are garden thugs, others are maintenance hogs or one-hit wonders.
 Don't bother planting these shrubs.

-Privet (Ligustrum spp.) grows so quickly that it has to be pruned four to five times a year to keep that neat and clean look.
-It does provide privacy, but it doesn’t have much beauty.
-And if you fall behind on the trimming, it will quickly look unkempt.
+Privet (Ligustrum spp.) grows so quickly that it has to be pruned four to five times a year to keep that neat-and-clean look.
+It does provide privacy, but doesn’t have much beauty.
+And if you fall behind on the trimming, it will quickly become unkempt.
 Choose something that doesn’t require so much maintenance.
 Want more?
 Here are 37 plants you don’t want to grow.

 Then there are the watery blisters that spread the itchiness if they’re opened by scratching or bathing.
 Now, why would you want to bring THAT into your yard?
-Did I mention staghorn sumac spreads easily by its roots and forms thickets?
+Did we mention staghorn sumac spreads easily by its roots and forms thickets?
 Ugh.
 If you think sumac is bad, read this description of the ultimate bad-boy plant.

 Japanese barberry (Berberis thunbergii) sneers at neglect and doesn’t even bat an eye at drought.
-To top it off, there are some really colorful cultivars out there in hues of chartreuse and burgundy.
-But the shrubs are thorny (good for barriers, bad for bare skin).
-And the bright red or orange berries are eaten by birds, then the seeds are deposited elsewhere.
+To top it off, there are some much nicer colorful cultivars out there in hues of chartreuse and burgundy.
+Japanese barberry shrubs are thorny (good for barriers, bad for bare skin).
+The bright red or orange berries are eaten by birds, then the seeds are deposited elsewhere.

 It’s got show-stopping fall color — the red and yellow really catch the eye even from a distance — and it’s simple to grow.
 However, burning bush (Euonymus altatus) grows fast, up to 15 feet in height, so it typically needs regular pruning where space is lacking.
 And it has become invasive in woodlands in the East, Midwest and South, thanks to seeds dispersed by birds.
 It can’t even be legally sold in Massachusetts and New Hampshire.

 Bush honeysuckle (Lonicera spp.) has fragrant flowers and bright red berries.
 Sounds good, right?
 But it’s a nasty pest that spreads by roots and seeds.
 It pops up everywhere and out-competes native vegetation simply because it is so undemanding.
 Sun, shade, wet, dry — to bush honeysuckle, it’s all good.
 And if you grow one, it’s all bad (for you).

 It’s a tough shrub with bright orange or red berries.
 It can be trained into a topiary, too.
 However, pyracantha is a problem in California, Texas and parts of the Deep South, where it has invasive tendencies.
-Elsewhere it’s just a hassle to deal with, thanks to thorny branches and a tendency at “die back,” meaning you have to deal with the thorns as you remove the dead wood.
+Elsewhere it’s just a hassle to deal with, thanks to thorny branches and a tendency to “bite back,” meaning you have to deal with the thorns as you remove the dead wood.
 Check out these 11 sparkling shrubs for today’s yards.

 In northern climes, however, it dies back to the roots in winter, so you have to cut it back to the ground in spring (more work) and hope it still flowers.
 And in areas like the Pacific Northwest and much of the East, butterfly bush is considered invasive.
 If you do grow one, look for a sterile cultivar.
 These are the 15 trees you should never grow in your home landscape.

 Like so many other invasive species, buckthorn (Rhamnus cathartica) was brought to this country as an ornamental.
-It’s now considered a noxious weed because it out-competes native vegetation, forming an impenetrable barrier and degrading wildlife habitat.
+It’s now considered a noxious weed because it outcompetes native vegetation, forming an impenetrable barrier and degrading wildlife habitat.
 Its thorny nature is also no fun to work with, so good luck taking a pruning saw to it.
 Here are 10 invasive plants you should get out of your garden right now.